What is radon?

 The National Radon Program Services Kansas State University is funded by the EPA and aimed at promoting public awareness of radon, increased testing, and the reduction of radon in holes, schools, and buildings.
 It provides a variety of resources, including the National Radon Hotlines, referrals to state radon programs, radontest kit orders, radon mitigation promotion, and other technical assistance and outreach activities.

 Consumers can contact the National Radon Hotline at:

 - 1–800–SOS–RADON (1–800–767–7236) to reach an automated system for ordering materials and listen to informational recordings

 - 1–800–55–RADON (1–800–557–2366) to contact an information specialist, or by sending an e-mail

 More information is also available online from the EPA.

 Test Your Home for Radon

-The Casper-Natrona County Health Department offers low-cost radon test kits.
-Kits are offered at $7 each or 2 for $12.
+The Casper-Natrona County Health Department offers FREE radon test kits.
 Kits can be picked up at the health department’s location at 475 South Spruce Street, Casper, Wyoming 82601.